 Nature is full of wandering creatures that will never cease to amaze us.

-From suicide bombing termites to dogs using their snout to tell the time, here’s seven amazing fun facts about animals you might not have known before.
+From suicide bombing termites to dogs using their snout to tell the time, or the fact that goat milk can help patients with cancer here’s seven amazing fun facts about animals you might not have known before.

 Dogs can smell the passage of time

 It’s no secret that dogs can detect smells a thousand times better than humans.

 But apart from sniffing for the fragrance of other living objects, they can also use their cute snouts to detect yet another category: the time itself.